jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 4 - This weapon suffers no penalty when thrown.
 5 - This weapon can be used in cramped conditions without penalty.

+**Belaying Pin**: Belaying pins are iron spikes used to secure ropes on board a ship but they also make excellent improvised weapons.
+An Adventurer using a belaying pin suffers a -10% penalty to hit.

+**Boarding Axe**: Boarding axes are used to cut lines and as a support when climbing, as well as a weapon.
+An Adventurer using a boarding axe gets a +10% bonus to Athletics checks to climbing wooden surfaces.

+**Boarding Pike**: Boarding pikes are cheap spears with a hooked end.
+An Adventurer using a boarding pike gets a +10% bonus to Athletics tests when making boarding actions.

+**Buckler**: This duelling shield is the only shield still in common use in the age of piracy.

+**Cat o'nine tails**: A heavy, nine-tongued whip used as a punishment device.

+**Club**: Or a tree branch, bar stool, piece of timber, crowbar...

+**Cutlass**: A cutlass is a heavy curved sword, short enough to be used on board a ship without getting tangled in the ever-present ropes and lines but sharp and strong enough to cut through a foe.
+Cutlasses are used by navies the world over.
+Its basket hilt gives a +10% bonus to Parry tests.

-Dagger: A long knife, balanced for throwing.
+**Dagger**: A long knife, balanced for throwing.

-Dirk: Slightly larger and more damaging than a dagger, dirks suffer a -10% penalty to Parry attempts.
+**Dirk**: Slightly larger and more damaging than a dagger, dirks suffer a -10% penalty to Parry attempts.

-Halberd: Polearms like this are common weapons for guards and soldiers in forts.
+**Halberd**: Polearms like this are common weapons for guards and soldiers in forts.

-Hatchet: Mainly used for hewing wood or cutting through jungle but still a lethal weapon.
+**Hatchet**: Mainly used for hewing wood or cutting through jungle but still a lethal weapon.

-Knife: A simple knife.
+**Knife**: A simple knife.

-Quarterstaff: Rarely used as a weapon but still easy to make and obtain.
+**Quarterstaff**: Rarely used as a weapon but still easy to make and obtain.

-Rapier: A duelling rapier.
+**Rapier**: A duelling rapier.
 Weapons like this are often of exceptional quality.

-Scimitar: A wickedly curved sword, more common in Moslem lands than in the west.
+**Scimitar**: A wickedly curved sword, more common in Moslem lands than in the west.
 The infamous Barbary pirates may use such blades.

-Spear: From weapons used by wild natives to improved spears.
+**Spear**: From weapons used by wild natives to improved spears.

-Shortsword: Commonly used in combination with another blade by a duellist.
+**Shortsword**: Commonly used in combination with another blade by a duellist.

-Tomahawk: Adapted from the Native American weapon of the same name, a tomahawk is a small, well-balanced axe that can be thrown.
+**Tomahawk**: Adapted from the Native American weapon of the same name, a tomahawk is a small, well-balanced axe that can be thrown.

-Whip: A length of leather more commonly used to goad slaves than as a weapon.
+**Whip**: A length of leather more commonly used to goad slaves than as a weapon.

-Whips
+#### Whips

 Whips can be used in three different ways:
-•	 As a direct attack on any foe within 10 feet (2 metres).
+* **As a direct attack** on any foe within 10 feet (2 metres).
 A whip cannot be used on an adjacent target.
 Such attacks use the normal rules.
-•	 As a grapple attack on any foe within 10 feet (2 metres).
+* **As a grapple attack** on any foe within 10 feet (2 metres).
 If the grapple attack succeeds, then the attacker may immediately make a Throw or Incapacitate attack but the two are not considered to be grappling.
 If the defender is allowed Riposte and the whip wielder is out of range, then the defender may instead choose to try to wrench the whip out of the attacker's hand (use an opposed Athletics (Brute Force) test to determine who wins).
-•	 As a short rope, for swinging off masts and grabbing onto railings.
+* **As a short rope**, for swinging off masts and grabbing onto railings.
 In certain situations, the Whip skill can be substituted for the Acrobatics skill.

-Gunpowder
+#### Gunpowder
 Gunpowder is carried in either a powder horn or in prepared paper packets.
 It must be loaded into the gun along with wadding and shot.